bayyangjie/Immigration-Analysis/HR Dashboard/README.md

 # HR Details <br>
 ![Dashboard Screenshot](https://github.com/bayyangjie/Tableau-Projects/blob/main/HR%20Dashboard/HR%20Details.png) <br>

-The purpose of this dashboard is to provide a comprehensive list of all employees with necessary information such as name, department, position, gender, age, education, and salary.
+This dashboard provides a comprehensive list of all employees information such as name, department, position, gender, age, education, length of employment, employment status and salary.

-The dashboard is also developed in a way that enables users to be able to filter the list based on the above mentioned fields.
+The dashboard is also developed in a way that enables users to be able to interact with the list through the use of filters located at the top of each column variable.

+Colour codings and shapes:
+Demographics column
+- The square shape is used to represent males and circle for representing females

+Geographics column
+- Green represents locations in the state of New York, the HQ site.
+Grey represents the other office branches in the other non-HQ states.

+Length of employment column
+- Green represents employees that are hired and are still employed while purple represents employees that have been terminated.